linuxmao-org/Mx44/README.md

 *74 Cutoff Freq (resonance ctrl for oscillators connected to envelope)
 ```

 Controllers marked with asterix operates in true RT mode (ie: on a sustained note.)
-The rest is set up at note-on
+The rest is set up at note-on.